Ginobilium/noptica-rs/README.md

 Shopping list
 -------------

 * Reference laser: HP 5501B from eBay.
 Those are exceptionally well-built and documented, making diagnostics and repairs easier.
+It is also possible to make something similar yourself, see Sam's instructions.
 * Photodetectors: HP 10780 from eBay.
 With the operating parameters of the prototype, the frequency of the input laser fringes is high enough during the useful portion of the corner cube's trajectory that the 10780's cut-off frequency is not an issue.
 The advantages of those devices are the built-in polarizers, the alignment aids, and the well-designed relatively fast photodiode amplifiers and detectors.
 In case a 10780A does need modifications, the schematics are here: http://repairfaq.cis.upenn.edu/Misc/Lasers/hp/hp10780.jpg.
 The mating connector for the round 4-pin connector on the HP 10780 is extremely rare and expensive; one way to deal with them is to replace them with Chinese "XS9-4" connectors.
 * Logic analyzer: Glasgow https://github.com/GlasgowEmbedded/Glasgow (Sigrok + fx2lafw was initially attempted, but abandoned due to USB bugs at high sample rates).
 * Interface to the logic analyzer: the "line receiver" part of http://www.repairfaq.org/sam/uMD1/uMD1.htm